 ACSWMD is here to help your event reduce waste and comply with Vermont's Universal Recycling Law.
 ACSWMD staff are available to train event staff in the basics of waste management, including what the event's responsibilities are, what can and can't be recycled and composted, how to help event goers and vendors properly sort waste materials, and how collected materials need to be handled or disposed of.

 Make sure you know what is accepted for composting and what contaminants should be kept out.
-Please note that no compostable products, including paper napkins, compostable cups, dishware, and utensils are accepted for composting in Addison County.
+Please note that no compostable products, including paper napkins, compostable cups, dishware, and utensils are accepted for composting drop-off or collection in Addison County.
 It is helpful to have signs with examples of acceptable items (either pictures or the real thing!) next to every collection container.
 If applicable, coordinate with food vendors or caterers about how serviceware and food scraps will be handled.

+Starting July 1, 2020, state law prevents stores and food vendors from giving out single-use plastic products including straws, plastic stirrers, plastic bags, and Styrofoam cups and containers.
 Consider using reusable food service ware instead of single-use items such as plastic cutlery, paper cups, straws, and paper plates, none of which are recyclable.
-The District is building a collection of reusable ceramic dishware, drinking glasses, and silverware to loan to events.
-Contact us if your event is interested in borrowing our dishware.
+Keep in mind that compostable products such as compostable napkins, plates, cups, and utensils are NOT accepted for composting in Addison County.
 Alternatively, the HOPE Resale Store in Middlebury sells dishware and utensils for cents apiece, or ask your guests to bring their own reusable dishware.
-Keep in mind that compostable products such as compostable napkins, plates, cups, and utensils are not accepted for composting in Addison County.